-In 1947, drummer Ellis Tolin and his business partner William Welsh opened Music City.
-What started out as a drum shop became a unique performance space where top jazz musicians, including Charlie Parker and Dizzy Gillespie, held jam sessions and mentored up-and-coming musicians like Lee Morgan, Bobby Timmons and Archie Shepp.
+In 1947, drummer Ellis Tollin and his business partner William Welsh opened Music City.
+What started out as a drum shop became a unique performance space where top jazz musicians, including Charlie Parker, Dizzy Gillespie and Miles Davis held jam sessions and mentored up-and-coming musicians like Lee Morgan, Bobby Timmons and Archie Shepp.

 Trumpeter Ted Curson recalled: